Last updated: May 2, 2026

 Engineered in Imperial Beach, CA.

-Engineered for Imperial Beach homes, done by licensed San Diego County technicians.
-Engineered hardwood is real wood — a hardwood veneer over a dimensionally stable plywood or HDF core.
+Engineered flooring for Imperial Beach homes, done by an experienced San Diego County crew.
+Engineered hardwood is real wood, a hardwood veneer over a dimensionally stable plywood or HDF core.
 That core lets the floor sit on concrete slab, where solid hardwood would cup and gap.

 Why is engineered different in Coastal San Diego?